The application deadline into the MSU History PhD program is December 1. Please note we only accept applications for FALL admission.

-Please send transcripts to:
+Please mail official transcripts to:

 506 E. Circle Dr. Rm.
 256

-Old Horticulture Bldg
+Old Horticulture Building

 East Lansing, MI 48824

-(5) International students: If your first language is not English, you must complete the TOEFL or another designated exam and have scores submitted to MSU (TOEFL MSU code: 1465).
+- If your first language is not English, you must complete the TOEFL or another designated exam and have scores submitted to MSU (TOEFL MSU code: 1465).
 Information about the test is also available at http://www.toefl.org.

 - A personal statement (500-1000 words).
 The statement should tell us about your background—challenges you have overcome and accomplishments.
 It should also help us understand why you wish to pursue a PhD in history and how you see your own role in the profession.